danielittlewood0/danielittlewood.xyz/src/notes/website-documentation.md

 Makefile, as well as in the notes directory.

-For pages that are just copied over, pandoc doesn't work because going to HTML and back is not a perfect conversion.
+For pages that are just copied over, pandoc doesn't work because going to HTML and back through pandoc is not a perfect conversion.
 I don't have a good solution for templating on these pages, but it's currently only the homepage, so I'm not that worried.

 ## Security Headers

 Check out
 [Security Headers][header-scan] to see if your site has appropriate headers set.
 There are a variety of ways to set them, and I think it's a property of your HTTP server.
-I don't think I have access to mine, so I use the `.htaccess` file.
+Mine is Apache, so I configure it with `.htaccess`.
 Check out [the source][site-github] to see how mine is set up.

 * [Server][headers/server]: This header reveals the type of server your website